Really Crispy Chinese Five Spice Roast Pork Siu Yuk

 I like to serve this as part of a family meal, with some other dishes like some stir-fried vegetables and maybe a soup.

 No meal is complete without a spicy condiment.
-We usually serve this roast pork with a garlic chilli sauce .
+We usually serve this roast pork with a chilli garlic sauce .
 This would be the same garlic chilli that goes with Hainanese Chicken Rice.

 What to do with leftover roast pork